WestGrid/trainingMaterials/pages/getting-started.md

 tutorials that demonstrate how to access the national clusters, submit jobs, access software, avoid common mistakes, and get help from the Compute Canada support team.

-### Introduction to HPC from our summer school
+### Introduction to HPC from our summer schools

-Browse all materials from WestGrid Summer School's [Introductory HPC course](http://bit.ly/introhpc) (ZIP file) from 2018.
+Browse the latest materials from WestGrid [Introductory HPC course](http://bit.ly/introhpc) (ZIP file).